pierremaw/obsidian-vault-organizer/1 Fields/Computer Science/Devops/Docker/Docker compose.md

 ___

-With Compose, you use a YAML file to configure your application’s services.
+With Compose, you use a YAML file to configure your applications services.
 Then, with a single command, you create and start all the services from your configuration.

 ```
 The Compose specification allows one to define a platform-agnostic container based application.
 Such an application is designed as a set of containers which have to both run together with adequate shared resources and communication channels.